-To help obtain a regular, healthy sleep cycle, you can set a sleep goal using the fitbit.com dashboard or Fitbit app.
+To help obtain a regular, healthy sleep cycle, you can set a sleep goal using the fitbit.com dashboard or a Fitbit app.

-To set or change a sleep goal on your computer dashboard, follow these steps:
+To set or change a sleep goal on your computer dashboard, complete these steps:

 - Hover your mouse at the bottom of the sleep tile and click the gear icon.

 - Add your sleep goal.
 The default is 8 hours.